What is HDR TV? High Dynamic Range explained

 HDR content preserves details in the darkest and brightest areas of a picture that are lost using old standards such as Rec.709.
 It also allows for more natural, true-to-life colours that are closer to how we see them in real life.

-Contrast and colour are therefore the two main things to keep in mind when thinking about HDR.
-We’ll take a closer look at both, but first it would pay to go over the newly announced Ultra HD Premium label.
+Contrast and colour are the two key things to keep in mind when thinking about HDR.

 How do I know if a TV is HDR compatible?

 The safest way is to look for the Ultra HD Premium logo.
-The standard was unveiled by the UHD Alliance, a consortium of TV manufacturers, technology firms, and film and TV studios, whose aim is to prevent abuse of the term ‘HDR’.
+This is a stamp of approval by the UHD Alliance, a group made up of technology firms and content producers.
+The idea is to limit the amount of confusion when it comes to buying new kit, as chaos is easy to abuse.

 Previously, HDR was rushed out to consumers before anyone had really agreed on a set of standards to define it, which led to many TVs having an HDR sticker on the box, regardless of specs or quality.
 TV manufacturers and content providers had very little in terms of clearly defined specs to work to when creating HDR screens and content.